jules2689/trudeau/trudeau/2020-04-19/pre_news.md

 There was a lot of communication between local RCMP on the ground via Twitter and other means to make sure that residents didn't get hurt further.
 They now say that the suspect, gunman  is in custody and they did manage to apprehend him there somewhere along the highway near  Nova Scotia and, again, we do know that there are multiple victims.
 We don't know if they have been injured or killed.
-We expect the RCMP in Nova Scotia to update US the moment we hear more about that situation.
+We expect the RCMP in Nova Scotia to update us the moment we hear more about that situation.
 So obviously important, breaking news out of Nova Scotia.
 We'll continue to track it.
 At this hour, we're expecting to hear from Prime Minister Justin  doing his daily briefing to the nation around his government's response to COVID-19.
-So let's bring in David  I expect that the Prime Minister will probably say something about this incident in Nova Scotia first. and maybe give US some details if he has any,  What else are we expecting from him today?
+So let's bring in David  I expect that the Prime Minister will probably say something about this incident in Nova Scotia first. and maybe give us some details if he has any,  What else are we expecting from him today?

 **Reporter**:
 I'm not sure we'll get much in the way of a significant news announcement today.
-But the news that is happening here in Ottawa is the negotiations happening behind the scenes with all the part is to figure out what to do about the house of commons which is due to come back in full force with all 388 MP's scheduled to come back and take their seats in the middle of a pandemic, an   one is super keen to have at all.
+But the news that is happening here in Ottawa is the negotiations happening behind the scenes with all the part is to figure out what to do about the house of commons which is due to come back in full force with all 388 M.P.s scheduled to come back and take their seats in the middle of a pandemic,   no one is super keen to have at all.
-There are talks of reduced sitings  reduced numbers, but they are not all the way down yet.
+There are talks of reduced sittings with reduced numbers, but they are not all the way down yet.
 The liberals and new democrats have reached an agreement in the last 20 minutes as far as I can tell, that they would get the support of liberal n.
 D.p.
-To have one sitting this week with a lot of time dedicated to question period, the equivalents of a week of question period happening in one city and then move into one virtual sitting next week and the week after that, one in person and two virtual sitings and  would become the template for the house of commons on how it would function going forward.
+To have one sitting this week with a lot of time dedicated to question period, the equivalents of a week of question period happening in one city and then move into one virtual sitting next week and the week after that, one in person and two virtual sitings and that would become the template for the house of commons on how it would function going forward.
-This is a move from the liberals WHO wanted one sitting and one virtual sitting as the baseline each week.
+This is a move from the liberals who wanted one sitting and one virtual sitting as the baseline each week.
 They decided to go up to two to satisfy the new democrats.
 The greens and bloc quÉbÉcois, would go along with this.
-Andrew scheer is  to have parliament come back and resume its normal function in what are abnormal times with a reduced sitting.
+Andrew scheer is keen to have parliament come back and resume its normal function in what are abnormal times with a reduced sitting.
-Something like we saw before and theys paed   30 to 40MPs from  the ottawa area. conservatives started with a request or demand for four in-person sitings as the  have gone on, they have countered with three in-person sitings.
+Something like we saw before and theys   of 30 to 40M.P.s from around the Ottawa area.
-The liberals, the  the bloc, they don't want to go to that.
+The conservatives started with a request or demand for four in-person sitings  the negotiations have gone on, they have countered with three in-person sitings.
-You can reduce the number of MPs, but you need  broadcasters, political staff, clerks and dozens and dozens of people would go into the west block and even last time with the reduced sitings, elizabeth may and   that when you left your seats there's lots of seats. and when you head back, there's too many support staff for people to safely social distance.
+The  the greens, the bloc, they don't want to go to that.
-These are the behind the scenes conversations in ottawa.
+You can reduce the number of M.P.s, but you need staff, broadcasters, political staff, clerks and dozens and dozens of people would go into the west block and even last time with the reduced sitings,   and others complained that when you left your seats there's lots of seats. and when you head back, there's too many support staff for people to safely social distance.
-What is the  of the parties have largely found an agreement that functions.
+These are the behind the scenes conversations in ottawa. is the compromise?four of the parties have largely found an agreement that functions.
-The conservatives are not on board with that yet and we'll hear from andrew scheer a little bit   afternoon to see what he has to say on this.
+The conservatives are not on board with that yet and we'll hear from andrew scheer a  bit later this afternoon to see what he has to say on this.